JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 setImmediate(() => {  //run something})
 ```

-Any function passed as the `setImmediate()` argument is a callback that’s executed in the next iteration of the event loop.
+Any function passed as the `setImmediate()` argument is a callback that's executed in the next iteration of the event loop.

 How is `setImmediate()` different from `setTimeout(() => {}, 0)` (passing a 0ms timeout), and from `process.nextTick()`?